 For all piped public drainage systems, excluding roof and foundation line, connections may only be made at a structure, such as at a catch basin or manhole.
-Tees, wyes, saddles, or other types of connections to storm drainage pipes for other than roof and foundation line, will not be permitted.
+Tees, wyes, saddles, or other types of connections to storm drainage pipes for other than roof and foundation line will not be permitted unless approved by the City Engineer.